mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

     infect
   ]

+  update-patch-color
-  update-patches   ; update patch color reset-ticks      ; reset model ticks (and tell NetLogo that the simulation can start!) end
+  reset-ticks         ; reset model ticks (and tell NetLogo that the simulation can start!) end

 ```

 ### Input data